Yandex Cloud

 Install the Cloud Backup agentInstall the Cloud Backup agent

-1. Copy the file with the service account authorized key you created earlier to the server.
-To do this, run this command on the local machine:
+1. Copy the file with the service account's authorized key you created earlier to the server.
+To do this, run the following command on the local machine:

 scp <path_to_authorized_key_file_on_local_machine> \